 Two days later, on February 25, another group of Somali pirates captured the Johansen, a Danish family of five.
-They too had been traveling the world in their yacht and were in the final stages of their two-year trip.
-Jan Quist Johansen and his wife Birgit Marie were kidnapped along with their three kids and two crew members.
-They were luckier.
-They remained in captivity six months, until their relatives payed a 3 million dollar ransom.
+The Johansens, too, had been traveling the world on their yacht.
+They were in the final stages of their two-year trip.

-Earlier that same February, buccaneers hijacked the Italian tanker MV SAVINA CAYLYN; and the next day, the MV IRENE SL, an oiler from Greece that carried 200 million dollars in crude.
+On that same February, buccaneers had hijacked the Italian tanker MV Savina Caylyn and the MV Irene SL.
+The Irene was an oiler from Greece that carried 200 million dollars in crude.

 At their height

-They are active in the Gulf of Aden and the Horn of Africa.
-From a mother ship they intercept a vessel’s communications to know their route, and then track it down with speedboats.
-Once they reach it, they may fire upon the targeted vessel with rocket-launched grenades or their AK-47s.
+Once they reach their victim, they may fire upon it with rocket-launched grenades or their AK-47s.
 Or they may approach and climb it, just like the pirates of old, with ropes and hooks.

 In its way to extinction